This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Spicy Orange Chicken: Craving some heat?
-Add 1/8 teaspoon of red pepper flakes or 1/2 teaspoon of sriracha to the sauce mixture before cooking.
+• Spicy Version: Add 1/8 teaspoon red pepper flakes or 1/2 teaspoon sriracha to the sauce before cooking.

-• Pineapple Orange Chicken: Add a 1/4 cup of pineapple chunks or pineapple juice to the slow cooker for a tropical twist that’s reminiscent of sweet and sour chicken.
+• Pineapple Twist: Stir in 1/4 cup pineapple chunks or juice for a sweet and tropical flavor.

-These step-by-step instructions help you visualize how to make a single serving Slow Cooker Orange Chicken.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step instructions help you visualize how to make this small slow cooker orange chicken recipe.
+See the recipe card below for ingredient amounts and full recipe instructions.

-1. Place thinly sliced onions into the bowl of a small Crockpot or slow cooker.
-Place the chicken thighs on top of the onions.
+1. Add sliced onions to the bottom of a small 1.5-quart slow cooker.
+Place chicken thighs on top.

-3. Cook the chicken on high for 3 hours or on low temperature for 6 hours.
+3. Cover and cook on high for 3 hours or low for 6 hours.

-4. Serve with brown or white rice and top with sesame seeds.
+4. Serve with rice and sprinkle with sesame seeds, if using.

 Raw chicken in an orange sauce in the base of a slow cooker.